Business Manager

 About the Role

 The role is a permanent, full-time position currently based at St Marthas, Leichhardt.
-The role will relocate to the Sydney CBD once a relocation office is confirmed.

 About You

-• Demonstrated commitment to the ethos and values of the Catholic Church.
+Understanding of, and respect for, the ethos and values of the Catholic Church.

 Enquiries and Application Process